sergosev/Breast-Cancer-Practice/README.md

 The STAR-counts tables were downloaded from GDCA, TCGA-project.
 The tumor data was collected from primary solid tissue samples of Ductal and Lobular neoplasms.
 The normal data was collected from healthy tissues of the patients with the same cancer type.

-I am using PyDESeq package for Differential Gene Expression Analysis (DGEA), Enrichr from GSEApy for Gene Onthology Enrichment Analysis.
+I am using PyDESeq2 package for Differential Gene Expression Analysis (DGEA), Enrichr from GSEApy for Gene Onthology Enrichment Analysis.

 ---